facelessuser/EasyDiff/docs/usage.md

+# User Guide {: .doctitle}
+Using and configuring Easydiff.
+{: .doctitle-info}

+---

-# Usage
+# Basic Usage
 Easy diff is easy to use.
 Simply select the `Set Left Side` option in the context menus to set what is to be compared on the left side when in a view.
 Then select the what to compare to via `Compare with` menu option (select the right side view first if comparing to a view).

 For version control, just select the applicable option when in a view that is versioned controlled.

 # General Settings
-Easy diff, by default, shows diffs in a spearate view, you can display the diff in an output panel if desired using the following setting:
+Easy diff, by default, shows diffs in a separate view, you can display the diff in an output panel if desired using the following setting:

 ```javascript
     // If enabled, this allows for multiple selections.